TULiberalArts/Liberal-Studies/pages/next-stops.md

 ---
 title: Next Stops
-meta-keywords: 'transfer, apply, visit, mla, bls'
-meta-description: There are so many things you can do with our bachelor’s and master’s degrees.
 permalink: /next-stops/
 layout: page
+keywords: 'transfer, apply, visit, mla, bls'
+description: >-
+  There are so many things you can do with our bachelor’s and master’s degrees.
 published: true
 ---
 There are so many things you can do with our [bachelor's](#bachelor-of-arts-in-liberal-studies) and [master's](#master-of-liberal-arts) degrees.
 Convinced?
 [Make your declaration](#make-your-declaration), learn about [transfer options](#thinking-of-transferring) or [apply to Temple](#apply).